akos-games/akos/README.md

 You can help Akos development by trying it and opening bug and feature-request issues here on Github.

-Or you can simply make a donation.
+Or you can make a donation.

 <a href="https://paypal.me/grimwred">
   <img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif"/>
 </a>